samsinai/FLEXS/README.md

   * Models `f` that attempt to learn the ground truth sequence to function relationship `g(x) = y`.
   * Algorithms that explore the sequence space with the help of the trained model `f`.

  While in some cases, these two steps are learned simultaneously, it is fairly common to have access to a well-trained model `f` which is *not* invertible.
 Namely, given a sequence `x`, the model can estimate `y'` (with variable accuracy), but it cannot generate a sequence `x'` associated with a specific function `y`.
 Therefore it is valuable to develop exploration algorithms `E(f)` that make use of the model `f` to propose sequences `x'`.

  We implement a simulation environment that allows you to develop or port landscape exploration algorithms for a variety of challenging tasks.
 Our environment allows you to abstract away the model `f = Noisy_abstract_model(g)` or employ empirical models (like Keras/Pytorch or Sklearn models).
 You can see how these work in the [quickstart tutorial](examples/Tutorial.ipynb).

-Our abstraction is comprised of three levels:
+Our abstraction is comprised of four levels:
 #### 1. Fitness Landscapes
 These oracles `g` are simulators that are assumed as ground truth, i.e. when queried, they return the true value `y_i` associated with a sequence `x_i`.
 Currently we have four classes of ground truth oracles implemented.
 - *[Transcription factor binding data](#transcription-factor-binding)*.
 This is comprised of 158 (experimentally) fully characterized landscapes.